 WordPress is a Content Management System developed by Automattic a fully-remote company, that understands the Internet like no one else.
 In a nutshell the WordPress.org is a place for open source project, where anyone can contribute and help design a better platform for websites.
 It also means that anyone can download, edit and adjust the software for their needs.
 Mind that managing WordPress, domain registration and web hosting requires technical knowledge and time to put all the pieces together.

 Automattic also offers a commercial version of WordPress with a free plan on the WordPress.com domain.
 In my opinion, it’s the best bet for anyone who cannot get the Google My Business website and/or want to regularly publish written articles.

 Why free plan on WordPress.com is the best website starting point?

 - Website creation process and content management are polished and consistent both on a computer web browser and on their official mobile app.

 - WordPress.com is fully compatible with WordPress.org and other services which gives you freedom to change your provider at any moment.

 - Learning how WordPress dashboard works is beneficial because more and more websites are built with it.
-It is very probable that you’ll use some version of WordPress, when you switch to a paid option.
+It is very probable that you’ll use some version of WordPress, when you will be ready to pay for your site.

 How to create a free website with WordPress.com?